gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-02/index.md

-- Updated default EKS disallowed availability zones list to include a new AZ for `ca-central-1` that doesn't support EKS Fargate
+- Updated default EKS disallowed availability zones list to include a new AZ for `ca-central-1` that doesn&apos;t support EKS Fargate
 - Updated dependency `terraform-aws-vpc` to v0.18.12
 - Exposed the following new functionality in the `vpc` module:
     - Added support for making Internet Gateway creation optional.